LaunchCoderGirlSTL/web_group_cohort/deploy_to_heroku.md

 ### Setting up your express server

-In the terminal, run `npm install --save express`.
+In the terminal in your application directory, run `npm install --save express`.
 This will add `express` to serve your static Angular application.

-Next, you want to add a file called `server.js` in the root of your project (next to your `package.json` file), and paste in the folling content:
+Next in VSCode, you want to add a file called `server.js` in the root of your project (next to your `package.json` file), and paste in the folling content:
 ```
 // server.js
 const express = require('express');